jpegy-xyz/basement/01_ai_blockchain/ai_blockchain.md

 However, there are also concerns I have in this space, especially with AI embodying more aspects of everyday life, with governance and how governments around the world will react to this and what legislation they pass.
 And especially how people interact with it, for bad or for good.
 It will be an interesting future.

+#### JOIN US

+We're making the Basement open, if you want to contribute join us at https://github.com/jpegy-xyz/basement